VerseWell/biblekit-kmp/README.md

 ]
 ```

+## Alternative: Native Swift Library

+If you prefer using native Swift instead of Kotlin Multiplatform, we maintain a dedicated Swift library alongside this one:

+- **[BibleKit Swift](https://github.com/VerseWell/BibleKit-swift)** - A native Swift library for iOS/macOS developers who want the most idiomatic Swift APIs and experience for Apple platforms

+> As a Swift developer first, I am actively maintaining both libraries.
+This KMP version allows me to explore cross-platform development potential while providing a solution for teams that need Android support.
+Both libraries provide the same core functionality, so choose the one that best fits your project's architecture and team preferences.

 ## Usage

 > **Important**: Your app must include a file named `bible.db` in its bundle.
 This SQLite database file contains the Bible content and is required for the library to function.
 You can find: